-The School am Breiten Luch is the result of an architectural competition to design an integrated school for 725 pupils in the Lichtenberg district of Berlin.
-The school is designed according to a so-called compartment principle with small school units within the school.
-Two sports halls are to be integrated on a relatively small site, where there is heavy noise pollution from both a major road and a railway line.
-In addition, there is a water pipeline across the site that needs to be kept free of construction, which has required a different way of organising the construction.
+The School am Breiten Luch is the result of an architectural competition to design an integrated school for 725 pupils in the Lichtenberg neighbourhood of Berlin.
+The school, which is currently under construction, is designed according to the so-called compartment principle, with small school units within the school.
+Two sports halls are to be integrated on a relatively small site, which is subject to heavy noise pollution from both a major road and a railway track.
+In addition, there is a water pipeline across the site that needs to be kept clear of construction, which has required a different way of organising the construction.

 19 875 ㎡

 Renner Architekten GmbH, ifb frohloff staff kühl ecker, B4-PLAN Ingenieurgesellschaft mbH, Bode - Williams + Partner Landschaftsarchitekten